billpwchan/futu_algo/README.md

 ## Highlights

-- **Supported Platforms and Markets**: Futu_algo is a algorithmic trading solution developed based on FutuOpenD and FutuOpenAPI.
+- **Supported Platforms and Markets**

+  Futu_algo is a algorithmic trading solution developed based on FutuOpenD and FutuOpenAPI.
 Fully support FutuNiuNiu and FutuMooMoo users in Hong Kong stock market. *(More market support is coming soon)*
-- **Historical K-Line Data**: Allow users to automatically downloading historical data for your interested stocks into CSV and storing to SQLite database for backtesting. *(up to 1M level for max.
+- **Historical K-Line Data**

+  Allow users to automatically downloading historical data for your interested stocks into CSV and storing to SQLite database for backtesting. *(up to 1M level for max.
 2 years, or 1D level for max.
 10 years)*
-- **Backtesting Trading Strategies (BETA)**: Backtest your own trading strategies on historical data with a summarized reports and visualizations using Pyfolio.
+- **Backtesting Trading Strategies (BETA)**

+  Backtest your own trading strategies on historical data with a summarized reports and visualizations using Pyfolio.
   For more demanding users, feel free to other commercial solutions such as Amibroker for backtesting.
+- **High-Frequency Trading**

-- **High-Frequency Trading**: Real-time low-latency trading features that allows applying your own basket of trading strategies on your stock pool.
-User can specify the trading strategy to be used for each stock based on their preference. *(up to 1M level)*
+  Real-time low-latency trading features that allows applying your own basket of trading strategies on your stock pool.
+  User can specify the trading strategy to be used for each stock based on their preference.

+  ***EXAMPLE: 0.01s/STOCK TO DECIDE BUY/SELL ORDER WITH A 3-TECHNICAL INDICATORS STRATEGY (MACD, KDJ AND CLOSE PRICE)***

-- **Advanced Stock Screener**: Screens high-quality stocks using your own stock screening strategies, and notify your friends using the email subscription feature.
+- **Advanced Stock Screener**

+  Screens high-quality stocks using your own stock screening strategies, and notify your friends using the email subscription feature.
-- **Trading Strategy Editor**: Write your own trading strategy following a simple template (buy, sell, calculate technical indicators).
+- **Trading Strategy Editor**

+  Write your own trading strategy following a simple template (buy, sell, calculate technical indicators).
 Common strategies such as MACD and KDJ-based trading rules are provided as guidelines.
-- **GUI Support (Upcoming)**: Easy-to-use GUI for users to adjust their configurations, trading, downloading data and filtering stocks within one application.
+- **GUI Support (Upcoming)**

+  Easy-to-use GUI for users to adjust their configurations, trading, downloading data and filtering stocks within one application.
 No longer need to type any command for trading!

 ## Version Guidance